Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/guide/lightning_module.rst

 However, when developing a project in a team or when sharing the code publicly, it can be beneficial to conform to a standard format how core pieces of the code are organized.
 This is what the :doc:`LightningModule <../../common/lightning_module>` was made for!

-Here is how you can neatly separate the research code (model, loss, optimization, etc.) from the "trainer" code (training loop, checkpointing, logging, etc.):
+Here is how you can neatly separate the research code (model, loss, optimization, etc.) from the "trainer" code (training loop, checkpointing, logging, etc.).

 ----------